Hayes told brokers to call in favours, Libor trial hears

 The former yen derivatives trader, who worked at UBS and Citigroup, is accused of rigging the rates between 2006 and 2010 to increase his trading profits.

 He has pleaded not guilty to eight counts of conspiracy to defraud.
-His lawyers will set out a detailed defence later in the trial, scheduled to last into August.
+His lawyers will set out a detailed defense later in the trial, scheduled to last into August.

 Brokers did not contribute to the Libor-setting process but regulators have called into question the role of individual brokers as conduits to aid manipulation by traders working at investment banks.